sassoftware/restaf-demos/README.md

 MCP servers is one of the popular additions to the agentic-ai world.
 This repository shows that SAS developers can take advantage of this technology to deliver their solutions via a "chat".

 The  mcp server  described here is designed for scoring with SAS Viya.
+In this document "scoring" is used to describe executing any code that takes some input and returns results.

+Some examples are:

+- models created with SAS solutions like Model Studio, Intelligent Decisioning etc...
+- user written SAS programs
+- functions that call SAS products using REST API to get results

   See below for the capabilities in the starter kit and how you can modify it for your own use.

 The source code is the repository <https://github.com/sassoftware/restaf-demos/tree/mcp-serverjs>.
 It is provided under the Apache-2.0 license.